QwertyTheCoder/Minecraft-bedrock-cracked/README.md

 ### Please follow the Notes sections once.

-### Features
+## Features
+#### Everything from normal Bedrock Edition works in this crack
 1. Servers - Working
+2. LAN Worlds - Working
-2. Xbox Progress / Achievements - Working
+3. Xbox Progress / Achievements - Working
-3. Microsoft Store + Sign In - Working
+4. Microsoft Store + Sign In - Working
-4. Xbox Login - Working **as long as you have the proper xbox services & apps installed on your system**
+5. Xbox Login - Working (**as long as you have the proper xbox services & apps installed on your system**)
-5. All / Multi Versions Support - Working
+6. All/Multi-version Support - Working
-6. Lifetime - Working
+7. Lifetime - Working

-### Notes / IMPORTANT--
+8. Hacked Clients / Modded Clients - Working
+9. Reverting the Hack - Working
+10. Buying stuff from the Marketplace - Working

+## Important Info
 • This hack works for any app that uses the same licensing system as Minecraft: Bedrock Edition.

 • Minecraft version 1.19 and above can only be installed in Windows 10 version 21H1 and Windows 11 above.